LAZARUS, Steven M

 Welcome to Dr. L's research portal!
 My interests are varied ranging from data assimilation to wind/wave modeling.
-I have authored or co-authored 21 peer-review articles and have had 2 dozen proposals funded at 1.6 million.
-Over the past decade I have reviewed more than 30 articles, proposals and have served on both NASA and NSF panels.
+I have authored or co-authored 21 peer-review articles and have had 2 dozen proposals funded totalling approcimately $1.6 million.
+Over the past decade I have reviewed more than 30 articles and/or proposals and have served on both NASA and NSF panels.
 In this period I have also graduated 8 Master's studets.
 I currently sit on three national committees and have ties to the National Centers for Environmental Prediction on national mesonet related work.
 This academic year (2013-2014) I am on sabbatical at the University of Utah in Salt Lake City Utah.

 Ph.D.
 University of Oklahoma 1996